-This meant that I couldn’t really rent risqué films like A Woman Scorned (1993) for the embarrassment of what basically looked like I was renting a pornographic movie.
+The old system meant that I couldn’t really rent risqué films like A Woman Scorned (1993) for the embarrassment of what basically looked like I was renting a pornographic movie.

-Tinged in a greyish-white render it stands alien in the surrounding landscape of council houses and a nearby park.
+Tinged in a greyish-white render, it stands alien in the surrounding landscape of council houses and a nearby park.
 I have a hazily reconstructed memory of the Hotel California album cover which reminds of the building.

-As well as hosting the library it functions as a community centre equipped with a canteen and a large hall which was used for midnight mass back in my day.
+As well as hosting the library it functions as a community centre, equipped with a canteen and a large hall which was used for midnight mass back in my day.
 As soon as you enter the building the smell of instant coffee greets you amidst the faint din of the canteen workers going about their business.

 The library was quiet — as libraries should be — and there was an excited anticipation as I neared the shelves stocked with video cassettes.
-The afternoon light shines in through the windows almost like a beacon that’s showing me the way to heaven.
+The afternoon light shines in through the windows, almost like a beacon that’s showing me the way to heaven.

 Timing was everything.
 If you arrived too early you risked the previous day’s rentals not being returned – there may have been some good films coming back; people are careful what films they choose to rent when paying full price for them.
 Arrive too late and most likely all the good films are gone due to the popularity of 50p Wednesdays.

 I would generally rent one miscellaneous film (crime, drama, sci-fi etc.) and a horror film.
 Always a horror film, no matter how bad it looked from the video cover and the blurb on the back of the sleeve.

 My problem was I stayed up too late, burning the midnight candle, playing computer games or watching films, writing bad screenplays – I was lucky if I was out of bed by lunchtime.
-Which meant that a good deal of the time I was faced to choose from the horde of B-Movies left on the Wednesday.
+My late arrival at the library on Wednesday meant that most of the good films were gone, and I was faced to choose from the horde of B-Movies left.

 In fairness, some of those B-Movies were pretty good – like Monolith (1993) and Night of the Running Man (1995).
 Being a big horror fan had its advantages; it’s not a mainstream genre so there was always generally a good selection of films left for me.
-It was from here that I rented such horror classics like Scarecrows (1988) and The Blob (1988).
+It was from the library that I rented such horror classics like Scarecrows (1988) and The Blob (1988).

-The other place I rented films from was the Shell garage, which was roughly about the same distance but in a different direction.
+The other place I rented videos from was the Shell garage, which was roughly about the same distance but in a different direction.
 And where my anxiety of crossing the road — a dual carriageway — was always put to the test.

 The garage didn’t have as many films as the library, nor was the atmosphere as pleasant and relaxed — it was literally a shelf in one of the aisles — but they did have more quality films than quantity.
-And the one advantage it had over the library was that it was open until midnight whereas the library closed at 5pm.
+And the one advantage it had over the library was that it was open until midnight whereas the library closed at 5 p.m.

-I remember within five minutes of us watching The Gate that I knew it was my kinda film.
+I remember within five minutes of us watching it that I knew it was my kinda film.
 It has all the elements of a great eighties horror: two young teens, Glen (Stephen Dorff making his film debut) and Terry open a gateway to hell in the back garden.
 And when Glen’s parents go away for the weekend that’s when the mayhem begins.

 Even re-watching it to this day I still find the minion demons freaky and unsettling.
 The forced perspective shooting of them means that they blend in with the actors perfectly and look so uncannily real.

 There’s lots of little memorable gems in the film throughout as well; from Terry playing his heavy metal LP record backwards — which has an incantation to dispel the demons back to hell — to Glen being levitated at the party his sister throws in the house.

 And then there’s the story that Terry unwittingly makes up about a workman being entombed in the walls, when the house was built — which comes to fruition when the zombified workman terrorises them near the end.

 Satisfyingly enough there’s no let down at the end either.
-The gate is fully opened and the master demon rises from the pit and Glen has to face it.
+The gate to hell is fully opened and the master demon rises from the pit and Glen has to face it.
 The effects there, and throughout, hold up amazingly well for a film that is over thirty years old.
 And you really do get a feel for the end of world happening.